makeorg/docker-sbt-coursier-nvm/README.md

 # docker-sbt-coursier-nvm

 Image with coursier + sbt and also nvm.
-It come with a the node version `v6.10.2` by default.
+It come with the latest `node` version, as defined in nvm.

 nvm is only installed for `root`